plentymarkets/plugin-shipping-tutorial/README.md

 #Shipping plugin tutorial for plentymarkets 7.x

 This is a shipping plugin tutorial developed by plentymarkets.
-Integrate a shipping service provider in plentymarkets and register shipments.
+Use this tutorial as an example to integrate a shipping service provider in plentymarkets and register shipments via the shipping centre or the plentymarkets Client.

 ##Requirements